1614 Westheimer Rd., Montrose

 5217 Kelvin Dr., Rice Village

 We love a store with a range of price points, and with options ranging from Jerome Dreyfuss purses to Venessa Arizaga friendship bracelets, Saint Cloud certainly qualifies.
-While it's primarily an apparel store, their accessories (A Peace Treaty scarves, Erin Considine fringed earrings, Lizze Fortunato gems) can be relied on for consistently good gifts gifts.
-The fact that they have a great clean beauty selection (Ilia, Grown Alchemist, Olio e Osso) and the sweetest, most creative kids buy is a major bonus, too.
+While it's primarily an apparel store, the accessories (A Peace Treaty scarves, Erin Considine fringed earrings, Lizzie Fortunato gems) can be relied on for consistently good gifts.
+The fact that they have a great clean beauty selection (Ilia, Grown Alchemist, Olio e Osso) and the sweetest, most creative kids' buy is a major bonus, too.

 2620 Westheimer Rd., River Oaks

 The first time you stumble into Sloan/Hall, you might think you're in a museum.
-The gallery-life space has everything from greeting cards and collector's books to a gold-plated robot beside 12th-century Italian chest, to a french perfume collection, Etat Libre d'Orange.
+The gallery/life space has everything from greeting cards and collector's books to a gold-plated robot beside a twelfth-century Italian chest to a French perfume collection, Etat Libre d'Orange.
 The vibe here can be ironic, so this is a great place to get a gift for a friend with a sense of humor and edge.